jesuisstan/OmioSearchBar/README.md

 ## Objective

-The objective of this web project was to recreate and deploy a search bar that closely resembles the one found on Omio.\
-(Recréer et déployer une barre de recherche le plus proche possible de celle de Omio).
+The objective of this web project was to recreate and deploy a search bar that closely resembles the one found on Omio (Recréer et déployer une barre de recherche le plus proche possible de celle de Omio).

 ## Implementation